shoukoo/backstage-plugin-scaffolder-cuelang/README.md

 This action uses Cue flow engine to generate template dynamically, you can read more detail [here](https://cuetorials.com/go-api/workflows/custom/)

 ## Prerequisites
-Cuelang must be installed in the environment your Backstage instance is running in Getting started
+Ensure that Cuelang is properly installed in the Backstage instance

 ## Installation
 In the root directory of your Backstage project:
 ```bash
 yarn add --cwd packages/backend @shoukoo/backstage-plugin-scaffolder-cuelang
 ```
+## Getting started
 Add the actions to the scaffolder:
 ```